 You should consult with the Office for International Programs(OIP) for the full legal details of CPT.

-First of all, you need to have been a full-time F-1 student anywhere in the United States for two semesters.
-Optionally, this could include F-1 Summer Full-time Status.
+First of all, you need to have been a full-time F-1 student anywhere in the The United States for two semesters.

-- You can take the Comp 499 course specifically for Internships (COMP 499), with the regular tuition charge per credit.
-Get the form with your MOU and job offer to the GPD, and the GPD will get the application completed and forwarded to the OIP with the job offer.
+You can take the Comp 499 course specifically for internships, with the regular tuition charge per credit.
+Get the form with your MOU and job offer to the Graduate Program Director, and the Graduate Program Director will get the application completed and forwarded to the OIP with the job offer.

-- For no extra tuition you can generally tie it to a course you are already planning to take.
+For no extra tuition you can generally tie it to a course you are already planning to take it.
 There is a section of the CPT application for this.
-You can pair the internship with a course in the same semester, or pair a fall course and an internship in the previous summer.
-If you do the no-extra-tuition option, you are able to work but you get no further credit toward graduation.
+You can pair the internship with a course in the same semester, or pair a Fall course and an internship in the previous Summer.
+If you do the no-extra-tuition option, you can work but you get no further credit toward graduation.
 You may need to send the CPT form and job offer to the OIP yourself.

-Students generally scan and email the CPT form to the GPD, making sure the option chosen above is clearly indicated.
+Students generally scan and email the CPT form to the Graduate Program Director, making sure the option chosen above is clearly indicated.

-Be sure to check with the OIP for the exact current details and correct forms to ask the GPD to sign.
+Be sure to check with the OIP for the exact current details and correct forms to ask the Graduate Program Director to sign.

 Comp 490 and 499 are for 1-6 credits.
 Up to 6 credits total can be counted toward graduation, counting all the times you register for these two courses.
 (In practice that usually means 3 or 6 credits since all other courses are 3 credits.)
 You do not need to take a multiple of three credits at a time.
 What matters is the total, when it is time to graduate.